ramicaza/pinterest-python-generated-api-client/docs/PinsApi.md

     # Create an instance of the API class
     api_instance = pins_api.PinsApi(api_client)
     pin_id = "pin_id_example" # str | Unique identifier of a Pin.
-    ad_account_id = "4" # str | Unique identifier of an ad account. (optional)
+    pin_metrics = False # bool | Specify whether to return 90d and lifetime Pin metrics.
+Total comments and total reactions are only available with lifetime Pin metrics.
+If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+Lifetime metrics are available for all Pin formats since then. (optional) if omitted the server will use the default value of False ad_account_id = "4" # str | Unique identifier of an ad account. (optional)

     # example passing only required values which don't have defaults set